 Talking with a vet online has never been more necessary or convenient.
 Pawp’s online vets can advise on general pet questions and walk you through an emergency.
 Pawp’s 24/7 vet hotline provides unlimited access to experts who give answers you can trust, specific to your dog or cat.
-Pawp also offers an emergency fund that pays up to $3,000 for your pet’s emergency vet bill.
+Pawp also offers emergency protection that pays up to $3,000 for your pet’s emergency vet bill.
 You can trust your pet’s health is in good hands with Pawp.

 Every week, Pawp’s online vets answer interesting questions from pet parents.
 In last week’s Ask A Vet, the vets discussed dog dehydration and cat behavior.
 This week, Pawp’s online vets take on oral health, excessive chewing, and cat purring.